 The Commonwealth Forum

-Our vision is for a Commonwealth where human rights respected, protected and enjoyed.
+Our vision is for a Commonwealth where human rights are respected, protected and enjoyed.

-The Commonwealth Forum of National Human Rights Institutions is a member-led network of 46 national human rights institutions from across the Caribbean and the Americas, Europe, Africa, Asia and the Pacific.
-We protect, promote and advance human rights in our respective countries and work together to share expertise so that the Commonwealth’s 2.4 billion citizens can enjoy human rights.
+The Commonwealth Forum of National Human Rights Institutions is a member-led network of human rights institutions, ombudsmen, and public defenders.
+We protect, promote and advance human rights in our respective countries, from within the Americas and Europe, to Africa, Asia, and the Pacific.
+Through shared expertise and collaboration we’re working to ensure a Commonwealth in which the rights of all our 2.4 billion citizens are respected, protected, and enjoyed.

 We are a diverse network with global reach, united by our shared values and aspirations.
 Our members contribute a wealth of expertise across a wide range of human rights issues, sharing this insight and experience with other members and stakeholders.
 By providing a united voice on human rights priorities, together we are able to influence the regional and global human rights agenda.